-Few factors affect the success of our financial strategies as much as diversifying.
+Few factors affect the success of our financial strategies as much as diversifying within a long-term plan.
 Diversification is not only important in terms of asset classes (stocks, bonds, real estate) but also by tax treatment and time horizon.
 We don't want all our eggs in one basket, we don't want all our baskets on the same truck, and we certainly don't want all our trucks driving on the same road.
 Although diversification does not guarantee against loss, it helps us manage the risk more effectively.